BayminBamu/Airline-Manager-4-Bot-OlympianVersion/README.md

 - [x] Buy fuel at low price
 - [x] Buy CO2 quotas at low price
 - [ ] Launch A-checks
-- [ ] Buying new planes and setting up new routes
+- [ ]  ~Buying new planes and setting up new routes~

 More features will be added in future updates.

+Some Features that were promised by LouisJ are scrapped due to the difficulty of it.

 ## Disclaimer
 The use of this bot is against the Terms of Service of Airline Manager 4.